-Training for a Triathlon: When to Rest, When to Seek Care
+Training for a Race: When to Rest, When to Seek Care

-While chances are you're already working toward your training goals, no doubt the primary goal for most first time triathletes is to finish.
-The swimming, cycling and running specialists at UW Sports Rehabilitation share your goal.
+While chances are you're already working toward your training goals, no doubt the primary goal for most competitors is to finish.
+The specialists at UW Sports Rehabilitation share your goal.
 Not only do we want to help you cross the finish line, we are committed to helping you step to the starting line injury free.

 Overuse injuries are common among endurance athletes.
-Ironman triathletes have a higher incidence of injuries affecting the knee, foot/ankle, hamstring and calf.
+Triathletes, for example, have a higher incidence of injuries affecting the knee, foot/ankle, hamstring and calf.
 Increased training time and mileage, in addition to misalignment in your mechanics may lead to pain, injury and inability to train.

 Green - Yellow - Red: Know When to Stop and When to Go